Change your favicon

 The Favicon section

-- Once you've added your file, the window will display a preview of your file.
-If everything looks correct, click the Update Favicon button.
+5. Once you've added your file, the window displays a preview of your file.
+If everything looks correct, select Update Favicon.

 <link href="{url}" rel="shortcut icon" type="image/x-icon" />